 When we say 'redeem' we mean to pay off the mortgage on your property in full.
-You can only redeem the mortgage if you redeem every other mortgage or charge you have with us and therefore section 93 of the LPA 1925 shall not apply to the mortgage.
-Section 93 enables a borrower to redeem one mortgage without paying the money secured by another, unless the mortgage provides otherwise.
+You can only redeem the mortgage if you redeem every other mortgage or charge you have with us.

 You may redeem the mortgage at any time by paying all the money you owe us, in full.
 This includes any early repayment charges that may apply, and any fees associated with redeeming the mortgage and the discharge and release of our security.
-Any charges that will apply are set out in the Offer of Advance.
+Any charges that will apply are set out in the Offer Documents and in our Mortgage Charges sheet.